Novactive/Nova-eZPlatform-Bundles/components/ProtectedContentBundle/README.md

 ### Installation steps

-Run `composer require novactive/ezprotectedcontentbundle` to install the bundle and its dependencies:
+Add the lib to your composer.json, run `composer require novactive/ezprotectedcontentbundle` to refresh dependencies.

 ### Register the bundles